LucianoXu/Rem/README.md

 # Quire

+**(See README.ipynb for the interactive introduction.)**

 `Quire` is a Python-based interactive tool for quantum program development.
 It checks whether operator terms and quantum programs are well-formed, calculates the classical simulation of program execution, checks whether the specified prescription is satisfied, and assists in the step-wise refinement of programs in the sense of partial correctness.

-Efforts are made to balance and ensure that `Quire` is user-friendly, expressive and automated.
-`Quire` works in an environment of definitions, and a simple imperative language is designed to manipulate the environment and prover in a convenient way.
-The basic operator algebra is implemented in `Quire`.
-Although only ground terms (variable-free expressions) are allowed, it enables us to express many verification scenes without too much compromise.
-Thanks to Python's numerical calculation and the structure of projective predicates, all properties of operators and programs are decidable here, which makes the tool highly automated.

 ## Installation

-After cloning the repository, navigate to its root folder and run
+After cloning the repository or get the source code, navigate to its root folder and run
 ```
 pip install -r requirements.txt
 ```